nzhang09/bios611/README.md

 ### Dockerfile:
-The Dockerfile contains the instructions to build a Docker image for this project, including the base image used (e.g., rocker/verse for R projects), and instructions for installing additional packages or software.
+The Dockerfile contains the instructions to build a Docker image for this project, including the base image used (i.e., rocker/verse), and instructions for installing additional packages or software.

 ### Makefile:
 The Makefile creates the datasets used in the analysis and builds the report from R Markdown.
 It simplifies the workflow by defining targets and dependencies.